ThomasSel/yt-navbar/README.md

 Finally, use of `relative` and `absolute` positions allowed for layering pop-ups on top of the page.

 The project was built using [vite](https://vitejs.dev/).

+# Reflections

+I started this project because I was intrigued by the YouTube search bar, and wanted to put my styling skills to test.
+On the styling front I'm really pleased with the result and I did learn a lot, especially regarding dropdowns.
+However, I partially wish I gave this project a go with vanilla CSS to make sure I was fully understanding the styling concepts that underpinned what I was making, since Tailwind does abstract some of the complexity.

+Having initially started the project as a styling exercise, I didn't think there would be much need for testing my code.
+However, as the project went on I started adding some functionality (eg search bar suggestions replacing the input if you click on them).
+Testing this functionality would have helped catch bugs earlier, without manual testing and would help me be more confident in my code.

+# Things to Add

+- Make the styling work on different screen sizes
+- TESTING!!!
+- Add some placeholder content below the navbar
+- Make the buttons link to different pages / components / functionality
+- Add a small backend to store user search history and profile picture
+- Host the app